onestardao/WFGY/TensionUniverse/BlackHole/Q089_predictive_coding_implementation.md

 * invariants and tension scores,
 * singular sets and domain restrictions.

-We do not describe any hidden TU generative rules or any mapping from raw biological data to internal TU fields.
+We do not describe any hidden TU generative rules or any mapping from raw biological data to internal TU bottom-level fields.

 ### 3.1 State space and admissible encodings